C-Wirth/archieve-scraper-project-fall-2024/README.md

 How to run:

 This is a pipeline.
-The first two files have been run and the database.
-You just need to install the libraies and make your queries through your CLI
+The first two files have been run and the database has been built.
+You just need to install the libraies to make your queries through your CLI.
+See program 3 below to run the program

 What The pipeline does:

+program 1:
 _1_WikiLeaksScraper.py:

     This file takes an inputted json file will a set of links to scrape for content.